LiveHelpNow LiveHelpNow

 • Faster service means happier customers.
 No waiting on hold, no callbacks, just quick and accurate solutions.

 • AI can connect all the touchpoints your customer has with your business.
-It can pull up records of previous transactions and customer support ticket requests.
-It can reference other communications the customer has had with your business.
-AI can work within customer service platforms companies use including CRMs.
-This creates a seamless omnichannel customer experience.
+It can pull up records of previous transactions, conversation history, and customer support ticket requests.
+It can reference other communications existing customers have had with your business.
+AI can work within customer service platforms companies use, including CRM tools.

 Implementation Tips for AI in Customer Service